is an ADRC?

 care decisions.
 ADRCs provide this

-service to the general public and to all individuals with long-term care
+service to the general public and individuals with long-term care

 needs who are entering nursing homes and assisted living facilities.